3intermute/arm64_silent_syscall_hook/README.txt

 - compiling our "hook" (the function to be redirected to when the hook-ee executes)- with <trampoline size> nops
 - copying the first, <trampoline size> instructions of hook-ee to our hook
-- copying our trampoline to the hook-ee
+- copying our trampoline to the hooked function

-when the hook-ee is called, our trampoline will jump to our hook, the hook can now modify the arguments of the hook-ee. once the hook is finished, it will jump to the hook-ee + <trampoline size>.
+when the hook-ee is called, our trampoline will jump to our hook, the hook can now modify the arguments of the hook-ee. once the hook is finished, it will jump to the hooked function entry + <trampoline size>.

 {0.1.} layout of things post hook installation
             ---------------------------------